BND Hamburger Icon

 6. Create group emails.

-Just as you can make an autoresponder sequence, you can create group emails to target specific sectors of your audience.
+Similar to how you can make an autoresponder sequence, you can create group emails to target specific sectors of your audience.
 This is a simple way to send out your content at a large scale and communicate with multiple groups of people at once.
-Each group email should have a specific purpose, and the individuals in that group should be segmented audiences who enjoy receiving the type of content you are sending them.
-Targeted emails based on interest and funnel positioning can increase your click-through rate, as opposed to sending the same content to your entire list of email subscribers.
+Each group email should have a specific purpose and the individuals in that group should be segmented audiences who enjoy receiving the type of content you are sending them.
+Targeted emails based on interest and funnel positioning can increase your CTR as opposed to sending the same content to your entire list of email subscribers.

-Many email marketing platforms provide an option for users to easily create group emails within their systems.
+Many email marketing platforms provide an option for users to create group emails easily within their systems.
 Although the process varies by program, there is often a list of directions to guide users through the process.
-It typically involves selecting the members for each group and adding a tag for each email type.
+Typically, it involves selecting the members for each group and adding a tag for each email type.

 7. Limit sign-up detail requirements.